Chris Rock breaks silence on Will Smith slap during sold-out Boston show - latest

-Will Smith news - live: Chris Rock breaks silence on Oscars slap during sold-out Boston show
+Will Smith news - live: Chris Rock denies rumour he’s spoken to Smith ‘despite what you heard’

 Follow along for updates on the 94th Academy Awards and the biggest night of the 2022 film calendar...